 We have been supporting people for years, so we know what quality support looks like.

 We can provide personal support to help you with things like getting dressed.
 We can also help you around the home, such as cooking a meal.
-And if you would like support to go out in the community or to do your favourite thing, we can help you to with that too.
+And if you would like support to go out in the community A community is the people and places in an area. or to do your favourite thing, we can help you to with that too.

 Support is available from a couple of hours a week to 24 hours a day, seven days a week.